tfpf/lagrange-interpolating-polynomial/README.md

 - If the person was thinking about dividing a circle into separate areas, the next number may be 31.
 - If the person likes geometric series, 32 is a probable answer.
-- If the person had multiple-personality disorder, they might have the number 473.34876 in mind (who knows).
+- If the person is a member of the interview panel of the Indian Administrative Services, they might have the number 473.34876 in mind.
+(Who knows!)

-You get the idea.
-Any logician will tell you that any number can be next in the sequence.
+I have heard lots of stories about IAS interview panelists asking such trick questions (though I don't know if they are true).
+[This XKCD comic](https://xkcd.com/169) demonstrates a possible response to trick questions.
+I abhor violence, so my response to sequence-related trick questions is this program.

-# purpose
+# Purpose
-This program fits a polynomial through a given sequence and predicts the next term in the sequence.
+It fits a polynomial through a given sequence and predicts the next term.
 For instance, given the sequence:
 <br>
 42, 43, 44, 45, 46, 98756
 <br>
-the program should output the polynomial coefficients:
+it should output the polynomial coefficients:
 <br>
 -98668, 225386.55, -185079.375, 69918.875, -12338.625, 822.575
 <br>